-3.1.4 Project Delivery
+3.2.4 Project Delivery

 In order to effectively develop and implement specific projects, new groups may be formed consisting of Relevant Authorities, key partners and stakeholders.
-These groups will only be in existence for the duration of the project and will report directly to the Relevant Authorities' Group, through the Project Officer.
+These groups will only be in existence for the duration of the project.
 Once these 'task and finish groups' have completed their assigned project, small stakeholder-led groups may be formed to ensure the continued development of a specific task.
 Other projects can be delivered through annual or seasonal monitoring schemes, such as the recreational disturbance monitoring system.
-See Appendix C for a selection of successful projects delivered through, or with the assistance of, the Management Scheme, such as the seabird monitoring programme.
+See Appendix C for a selection of successful projects delivered through, or with the assistance of, the Flamborough Head EMS Management Scheme.

-Figure 6 shows the structure of the Management Scheme for the 2016-2021 reporting cycle.
-The figure will be updated throughout the reporting cycle, if it is deemed to be necessary.
+Figure 6 shows the reporting structure of the EMS for the 2022-2026 reporting cycle.